 If you’ve tried to look up resale market size and CAGR online, you’ve probably noticed the numbers don’t match.
 That’s because they often rely on different definitions and opaque methods.

-The point is to give you numbers you can trust ... and a fast sanity check on whether this market is worth pursuing.
+This way, you get numbers you can trust, and a fast way to sanity-check whether this market is worth pursuing.

 Pain Points